Capgemini/microsoft-team-labs/codelabs/specflow-advanced-scenarios.md

     flyoutCommand.Text.Should().Be(flyoutName);
 }
 ```
+### Why the Sample Answer is Potentially Problematic

-This binding will find the desired flyout button in theory.
-However, the potential flaw with this binding is that the flyout button might not actually be available to click.
-This introduces a problem to our test which results in it being unreliable as it may occassionally fail if the page does not load quick enough.
-To protect against this, we can opt to use an extension method for the Web Driver that is provided by EasyRepro called `WaitUntilAvailable`.
+The binding in the sample answer will find the desired flyout button.
+However, the potential flaw with this binding is that the flyout button might not actually be immediately available to the Web Driver.
+This introduces a reliability problem to our test as it may occassionally fail if the page does not load quick enough - a problem we can encounter when running a large suite of tests against an instance of Dynamics.

+To protect against flakiness in our tests, we can opt to use an extension method for the Web Driver that is provided by EasyRepro.
+In this example, the best method to use is `WaitUntilAvailable`.
 This will help handle exceptions caused by elements that have not loaded, and will retry the operation for us.
-Replace the line:

 ```
 var flyoutCommand = Driver.FindElement(By.XPath($"//button[@aria-label='{flyoutName}']"));